CNES/aviso-lagrangian/docs/source/contents.rst

 The transport of a tracer in a fluid is closely related to emergent patterns that are commonly referred to as coherent structures or *Lagrangian Coherent Structures* (LCS) when they are defined using fluid trajectories.
-For time- independant dynamic systems, they correspond to stable and unstable manifolds of hyperbolic trajectories [1]_.
+For time- independent dynamic systems, they correspond to stable and unstable manifolds of hyperbolic trajectories [1]_.
 Coherent structures delimit regions of whirls, stretching, or contraction of tracer [2]_: contraction is observed along stable manifolds whereas unstable manifolds correspond to divergent directions along which the tracer is stretched.
 Stable and unstable manifolds are material curves that act as transport barriers and that exhibits locally the strongest attraction, repulsion or shearing in the flow over a finite-time interval [3]_.
-LCSs are usually indentified in a practicall manner as maximizing ridges of Finite-Time Lyapunov Exponents (FTLE) field [4]_, [5]_, [6]_, [7]_, [8]_.
+LCSs are usually identified in a practicall manner as maximizing ridges of Finite-Time Lyapunov Exponents (FTLE) field [4]_, [5]_, [6]_, [7]_, [8]_.